 However, expanding into China is not an easy affair, especially for small businesses and startups.
 This article will talk about different China market entry challenges and how to deal with those issues efficiently.

-China Market Entry Challenges and Complexities
+China Market Entry Barriers and Challenges

 The slow growth in western economies has pushed many foreign entities to choose China as their expansion destination.
 However, the traditional methods of expanding into China can be costly and time-consuming.